kadowning1/kadowning1.github.io/blog.md

 >>Next week is full-on *psuedocode*.
 I think this week will be vital for me to help establish my thoughts before writing the code.
 If I have my thoughts in order, the code hopefully will follow!

 >>See you next week!

+ ### Fourth Week of Onboarding

+>>It's hard to believe, but the remote portion of the Bootcamp has come to a close.
+It has been very helpful in many regards like allowing me to transition at a slower pace.
+I've been able to get some footing before diving completely in.
+Also, it has helped with the mental aspect of this camp for me by letting me deal with my frustrations and figuring out the best way to overcome these hurdles.
+I have learned so much, but ready for the in-person portion to start on Monday to be able to bounce ideas off fellow cohort members and learn even more quickly with in-person instruction.

+>>In the past week, we have worked primarily on *psuedocode* and getting our thoughts in line.
+The *psuedocode* projects had up and downs for me (Imagine that!).
+I enjoyed getting my thoughts together, but I know I need to get them better organized and more clear to translate that into actual code.
+I can see a great help this will be before actually writing the code, so I want to make sure to prioritize this going forward.

+>>Coming up, one thing is sure.
+I'm giving this camp all that I have.
+I have enjoyed being back in a class and learning every day while still being at home.
+Being in an actual classroom will be something to get used to again.
+I know it is only going to make me better in the future.
+There will be several ups and downs throughout the Bootcamp, but by taking it day by day I will certainly see the work pay off.

+>>See you next week!